asongwk/TankGame/README.md

 # TankGame
-Create a game of Tank,C++ and Win32 API,
+Create a game of Tanks,C++ and Win32 API,